Blogs

 Regulators have defined different types of third-party risk.
 These are Strategic, Compliance, Reputation, Operational, Transaction, and Credit risk.
 Basically, you need a risk evaluation process to ensure that the proposed relationship type is consistent with your strategic planning and overall business strategy.

-The Risk Assessment also allows you to demonstrate your internal knowledge of the practices and controls required to manage the proposed type of third-party vendor.
-Additionally, it ensures an understanding of the risks and rewards of using this type of third-party vendor and should drive the level of Due Diligence resources required along with the Minimum Standards Document.
+The Risk Assessment also allows you to demonstrate your internal knowledge of the practices and controls required to manage the proposed type of vendor.
+Additionally, it ensures an understanding of the risks and rewards of using this type of vendor and should drive the level of Due Diligence resources required along with the Minimum Standards Document.

 2. Due Diligence Ensures Fair and Accurate Evaluations